mekkmann/mekkmann/README.md

 - 👋 Hi, I’m @mekkmann

--
-- 👀 I’m interested in to make the world a better place or atleast spread some joy.
+- 👀 I’m interested in making the world a better place or atleast spread some joy.
--

 - 🌱 I’m currently working at SALT as a Full Stack Web Developer!
--

 - 💞️ I’m looking to collaborate on anything GameDev-related.
--

 - 📫 Get in touch alex.p.liljekvist@gmail.com

 <!---